xspager/Cedar_tools/README.md

 ## My goals
 - [x] [Hello world in BCLP on the Alto](#hello-world-in-bcpl)
+- [ ] Understand how to handle the font formats AL and STRIKE and maybe find some good tool to write clear binary file parsers/readers
 - [x] Tool to convert PIC files to something modern
+- [ ] Smallest QEmu disk image that can fit Cedar
 - [ ] Hello world in Mesa
 - [ ] Hello world in Cedar
 - [ ] HTTP server maybe? :raised_eyebrow: